aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > ... what percentage of this enormous amount of money do you think is  spent on administration?" ...
 85%.
 ##
 > the whole essence of Cybernetics is the lesson of never do anything until you know the result of your last action
 ##
+> It is  a  good word, now that word steersman appears in Homer, Plato uses it for regulation in societies, so it's getting a nice patina on it.
+It turns up in Latin.
+I don't know how interested you are in language, I presume some of us are.
+The Greek Kappa turns into a G a harder sound and out ofKybernetes you get gubernator in Latin which gets into English as governor.
+##